nurgasemetey/nurgasemetey.github.io/_posts/my-experience-with-data-backfilling-and-achieving-reproducibility/2024-09-15-my-experience-with-data-backfilling-and-achieving-reproducibility.md

 ```

 On the rerun, it will still give correct results because we did stabilize it by introducing dates where it should be taken into account.

+Of course, you can develop custom scripts to backfill data.
+Downside of this is that your script can contains errors too.
+However, approaches above will allow to rerun job by only clicking to relevant days from your workflow management tool.